Design Leadership

 Team Growth

-- Supported designers in growing into senior and leadership roles
+• Helped designers grow into senior and lead roles

 Product Delivery